berikv/SwiftMNIST/ProjectLog.md

 - Add a graph to show both the training and validation MSE
 - Randomise the training input order
 - Got the network to be 90% correct when trained for multiple epochs

+## 2024-06-19

+- A failed attempt to use SIMD for speeding up without measuring things I'll probably at some point move to a better Math library, but for now I'd like to learn and do things "manually".
+SIMD is just the right amount of speed while keeping math operations very hands on.
+The speedup failed because the data needs to be SIMD vector sized.
+Doing that in the vector results in allocations that unfortunately weren't optimised away.
+In a next attempt I'll make sure to have performance measurements set up and use Instruments.app to find slow code.
+- Add a Hidden layer

+## 2024-06-21

+- Get the Hidden layer to train and reach 87% correct, lower than only the output layer, but there is room for improvement
+- Add minimum support for EPOCHs
+- Add performance tests
+- Attempt to reduce error by clipping weights and gradients, mostly failed